mcu-debug/memview/README.md

     displayName?: string;

     /**
-     * Following to can be used for better matching of an inactive memory view with a later active
+     * Following two can be used for better matching of an inactive memory view with a later active
      * debug session.
 Unfortunately, that only works when the debugger starts a new session */